-In addition to the $86,000 fine, Life Time Fitness will revise its anti-discrimination policy to state that it does not discriminate on the basis of pregnancy and update all current and newly hired employees.
-The company will also conduct annual anti-discrimination training to all managers and hiring personnel at its Montgomery County, Md., facilities.
+In addition to the $86,000 fine, the fitness company will revise its anti-discrimination policy to state that it does not discriminate on the basis of pregnancy and update all current and newly hired employees.
+The company will also conduct annual anti-discrimination training to all managers and hiring personnel at its Maryland facilities.

-For Rooms to Go furniture company, pregnancy discrimination occurred when a manager told a new female employee that she could not work at the facility because she should not be exposed to chemicals used to repair furniture.
+In another case of pregnancy discrimination, a manager of a furniture company told a new female employee that she could not work at the facility because she should not be exposed to chemicals used to repair furniture.
 In announcing the $55,000 settlement, the EEOC noted that pregnant women have the right to decide for themselves whether to work while pregnant and what risks they are willing to assume.

-Besides the financial settlement, Rooms to Go must also implement a policy that prohibits pregnancy discrimination and conduct annual training for employees, supervisors and managers.
+In addition to the financial settlement, the company must implement a policy that prohibits pregnancy discrimination and conduct annual training for employees, supervisors and managers.
 The company must also post a notice in its facilities about the lawsuit and employees’ rights under anti-discrimination laws.

-In 2016, a jury awarded a former Chipotle Mexican Grill employee $550,000 in damages on her claim she was fired after becoming pregnant.
-The employee claims that after telling her manager she was pregnant, the supervisor required her to announce her bathroom breaks to all her co-workers and ignored her requests to leave early for doctor’s appointments – treatment that didn’t apply to nonpregnant workers.
+In 2016, a jury awarded a former employee of a fast-food restaurant $550,000 in damages on her claim she was fired after becoming pregnant.
+The employee claims that after telling her manager she was pregnant, the supervisor required her to announce her bathroom breaks to all her coworkers and ignored her requests to leave early for doctor’s appointments – treatment that didn’t apply to nonpregnant workers.
 When she went to her doctor’s appointment anyway, she was fired.